Chez Panisse: Culinary innovations

-Art of Chez Panisse
+Artwork and branding

 Berkeley designer and printmaker David Lance Goines has illustrated many of the Chez Panisse posters and defined the visual brand in the 1970s and 1980s.
 The aesthetic for the brand was influenced by Ukiyo-e and the German Art Nouveau movement (German: Jugendstil).

 Patricia Curtan has been the designer and artist of many of the menus and some of the cookbooks for Chez Panisse, which were created as linocut prints.
 Curtan published the book Menus for Chez Panisse (2011).